rubinius/rubinius-website-archive/_posts/2016-01-14-what-how-why-rubinius-logs-metrics-and-analysis.markdown

 We've started to build this system and it will be the topic of many future posts, so I'm only introducing it briefly here.

-One of the major aspects of analysis in Rubinius rooted in how we have built our object memory.
-Typically, when we think of memory, we think of our Ruby object, but not usually of _how our Ruby methods are running_.
+One of the major aspects of analysis in Rubinius is rooted in how we have built our object memory.
+Typically, when we think of memory, we think of our Ruby objects, but not usually of _how our Ruby methods are running_.

 In Rubinius, the object graph (ie the Ruby objects and the graph created by these objects referencing each other) _also contains information about the ruby methods_.
 The _inline cache_ objects that record the type of object at a method call site are just plain Ruby objects.
 For example, in method `meow` below, the type of `repeat` is Fixnum (because we pass in 5 below), so when `meow` runs, the inline cache for `repeat.times` records that `repeat` is a Fixnum, and also where the `times` method is found.